How does it work?

 The 2013 Verizon Data Breach Investigations report explains that running a campaign with just three targeted phishing emails gives the attacker a better than 50% chance of getting at least one user to click and have their machine compromised; sending ten almost guarantees getting at least one user to click and compromise their device.

-Once compromised, the endpoint can give up a mountain of an organization’s information along with access credentials that are keys to critical systems and data.
-The risk of exposure further increases when the compromised endpoint connects to the network and allows the attackers to spread laterally through the organization’s networked endpoints.
+Once compromised, the endpoint can give up a mountain of an organisation's information along with access credentials that are keys to critical systems and data.
+The risk of exposure further increases when the compromised endpoint connects to the network and allows the attackers to spread laterally through the organisation's networked endpoints.

-The strongest defense is a layered security approach which includes best-in-class security solutions on the endpoint to check for malicious behavior, signature matching, and other solutions that can inspect traffic going to and from the device.
-Additionally, detection and protection from email delivered threats early in the lifecycle of a threat is a primary strategy in stopping a large volume of endpoint delivered threats into organizations.
+The strongest defence against endpoint security risks is a layered security approach which includes best-in-class security solutions on the endpoint to check for malicious behaviour, signature matching, and other solutions that can inspect traffic going to and from the device.
+Additionally, detection and protection from email delivered threats early in the lifecycle of a threat is a primary strategy in stopping a large volume of endpoint security threats delivered into organisations.